newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 This will provide you with a stacktrace and give you a better idea of why gradle is failing.

 ### Common problems
+(Confirmed) AVG - When running gradlew desktop:dist antivirus will cause this to fail.
+Add an exception to your antivirus to allow access.
 ### Debugging Projects